spectralcode/octproz-socket-stream-extension/README.md

 # SocketStreamExtension
-SocketStreamExtension is a plugin for OCTproZ for streaming of OCT data via TCP/IP
+SocketStreamExtension is an OCTproZ extension designed for streaming processed OCT data to another application running on the same computer or to a different computer within the same network. <br>

-Just for slow OCT acquisitions.
-Does not work for high speed OCT. <br>
+You have the option to stream via TCP/IP or through inter-process communication (IPC).
+IPC is implemented by using QLocalServer and QLocalSocket, which utilize _Unix Domain Sockets_ on Linux operating systems and _Named Pipes_ on Windows.<br>

+A simple client application for testing purposes can be found here: [SocketStreamClient](https://github.com/spectralcode/SocketStreamClient)

 Don't forget to enable "Stream Processed Data to Ram" in the OCTproZ processing settings!

 # How to install
-Download zip file from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy all files in the of OCTproZ folder.
+Download zip file from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy all files into OCTproZ's plugins folder.

-# Simple client application
-For testing purposes you can use [SocketStreamClient](https://github.com/spectralcode/SocketStreamClient)